Titanic (1997 film): Scale modeling

-The sets representing the interior rooms of the Titanic were reproduced exactly as originally built, using photographs and plans from the Titanic's builders.
-The Grand Staircase, which features prominently in the film, was recreated to a high standard of authenticity, though it was widened 30% compared to the original and reinforced with steel girders.
-Craftsmen from Mexico and Britain sculpted the ornate paneling and plaster-work based on Titanic's original designs.
-The carpeting, upholstery, individual pieces of furniture, light fixtures, chairs, cutlery and crockery with the White Star Line crest on each piece were among the objects recreated according to original designs.
-Cameron additionally hired two Titanic historians, Don Lynch and Ken Marschall, to authenticate the historical detail in the film.
+The sets representing the interior rooms of the Titanic were reproduced exactly using photographs and plans from the Titanic's builders.
+The Grand Staircase, which features prominently in the film, was recreated to a high standard, but widened by 30% and reinforced with steel girders.
+Craftsmen from Mexico and Britain sculpted the ornate paneling and plasterwork based on Titanic's original designs.
+The carpeting, upholstery, pieces of furniture, light fixtures, chairs, cutlery and crockery with the White Star Line crest on each piece were among the objects recreated according to original designs.
+For the ship's interiors, production designer Peter Lamont's team looked for artifacts from the era.
+The newness of the ship meant every prop had to be made from scratch.
+Cameron hired two Titanic historians, Don Lynch and Ken Marschall, to authenticate the historical detail.